severeum/go-severeum/cmd/clef/README.md

 ### OnApproved

 `OnApprovedTx` is called when a transaction has been approved and signed.
 The call contains the return value that will be sent to the external caller.
-The return value from this msevod is ignored - the reason for having this callback is to allow the ruleset to keep track of approved transactions.
+The return value from this method is ignored - the reason for having this callback is to allow the ruleset to keep track of approved transactions.

 When implementing rate-limited rules, this callback should be used.

-TLDR; Use this msevod to keep track of signed transactions, instead of using the data in `ApproveTx`.
+TLDR; Use this method to keep track of signed transactions, instead of using the data in `ApproveTx`.

 ### OnSignerStartup

-This msevod provide the UI with information about what API version the signer uses (both internal and external) aswell as build-info and external api, in k/v-form.
+This method provide the UI with information about what API version the signer uses (both internal and external) aswell as build-info and external api, in k/v-form.

 Example call: